-There are even different famous movies on liars, one, in particular, I loved watching that comes to mind is the1997 movie starring Jim Carey, Liar, Liar.
-It was one of his better roles; in the film, Carey plays a deceitful lawyer.
-He a pathological Liar that peoples hire to get them out of trouble and he became successful by doing it.
-He even lied to the judge, jury, wife, and even his son, who become sad to his lies.
+There are even different famous movies of liars, one, in particular, I loved watching that comes to mind is the1997 movie starring Jim Carey, Liar, Liar.
+It was one of his better roles; in the film.
+Carey plays a deceitful lawyer.
+He a pathological Liar that lied to get people out of trouble and he became wealthy by doing it.
+He even fabricated to the judge, jury, wife, and even his son, who becomes sad about his lies.

-The world is confused by the fact that people continuously tell lies and most who does it has no understanding as to why.
-Research shows about 4% of people that lies are achieved liars, and they can do it in deceitful ways.
-When a person loves to lie, they develop a high tolerance for deception.
-A pathological liar misleads people knowing they have no intention of keeping their words.
+It confuses the world because people continuously tell lies and most who does it doe understand why.
+Research shows about 4% of people, they achieve lies as liars, and they can do it in deceitful ways.
+When a person will very much like to lie, they develop a high tolerance for deception.
+Pathological liar misleads people knowing they have no intention of keeping their words.

-Therefore, walking away from a pathological liar means you have nothing to lose.
-A pathological liar is willing to fight to make sure they maintain your trust.
+Therefore, walking away from a pathological liar means you do not have anything to lose.
+A pathological liar will fight to make sure they maintain your trust.
 They struggle to keep an open position with people knowing the intent is that others be taken in.
-Nonetheless, let’s us not forget Sir Walter Scott saying: "Oh, what a tangled web we weave when first we practice deceiving!"
+Let’s not forget Sir Walter Scott saying: “Oh, what a tangled web we weave when first we practice deceiving!”

-However, when we believe a lie, we always find ourselves being deceived instead of walking away from someone who does not deserve our trust.
-But, when reality finally kicks in, there isn't anything quite like the realization that you've been lied to by someone you trusted.
-You will be hurt, but remember a liar is one who lies with the intention that someone else will believe him.
+However, when we believe a lie, we are deceived rather than walk away from someone who's doesn't deserve our trust.
+But, when reality finally kicks in, there isn’t anything like the realization that you’ve been lied to by someone you trusted.
+You will be hurt, but remember a liar is one who lives with the intention that someone else will believe him.

 Lying and Deceit Causes

 To steer clear of lying and deceit and genuinely understand the cause of it, one needs to know what causes a person to lie and deceive.
 In the real world today, lying exists in our everyday life.